 On the interior, cedar boards cladding a feature-wall have been charred using a Japanese method known as shou-sugi-ban.

 A new concrete floor with a radiant heating system was poured, Even when not in use, sunlight entering the home’s big windows warms the polished floor.
-These are just two techniques which SUSTAINABLE.TO embrace in their green building practices.
+These are just two techniques which Sustainable embrace in their green building practices.

 While respecting the integrity of the urban fabric, Sustainable have incorporated green building technologies and approaches which are enhancing our collective quality of life.